The best themed restaurant in every state

 Maryland: Captain James Seafood Palace, Baltimore

-Customers love the kitsch decor and fun atmosphere at boat-shaped restaurant Captain James.
-As you'd expect, seafood is the main feature of the menu; highlights include the crab cake sandwich, scallops and grits, and the shrimp, scallop, and lobster pasta alfredo.
+Customers love the kitsch décor and fun atmosphere at boat-shaped restaurant Captain James.
+As you'd expect, seafood is the main feature of the menu; highlights include the crab cake sandwich, scallops and grits, and the shrimp, scallop, and lobster pasta Alfredo.
 If you want to get your hands on even more seafood deliciousness, there's also a crab shack next door.

 Massachusetts: Union Oyster House, Boston

 Little has changed at this Boston spot since it opened in 1826.
 One of the oldest operating restaurants in America, Union Oyster House has connections to American statesman Daniel Webster, who was a regular patron, and Louis Philippe, France's penultimate monarch.
-JFK also frequented the restaurant before running for president, and his favorite booth is now a coveted spot.
-The decor and menu stay true to the restaurant's past; expect the likes of New England clam chowder, and fresh oysters and clams served with house-made cocktail sauce.
+JFK also frequented the restaurant before running for president and his favorite booth is now a coveted spot.
+The décor and menu stay true to the restaurant's past; expect the likes of New England clam chowder and fresh oysters and clams served with house-made cocktail sauce.

 FrankenmuthBavarianInnLodge/Facebook